The JADES Origins Field: A New JWST Deep Field in the JADES Second NIRCam Data Release

 In this paper, we detail the scientific design and implementation of the Cycles 2 and 3 observations.
 Relative to other deep fields with JWST, this combined data set features very deep medium-band imaging in a total of 15 NIRCam filters.
 The medium-band imaging is motivated by the goal of having finer sampling of the spectral energy distribution for searches for Ly$\alpha$ dropouts at $z>15$.
 As we argue in \S~\ref{sec:cycle2} (and as mentioned above), broad-band NIRCam data alone is susceptible to selection of Balmer-break and emission-line interlopers from mid-redshift, and this failure mode appears to become more pernicious at $z>15$, because of the rarity of these galaxies and because of the more limited number of applicable filters.
-Using medium-bands F162M, F182M, F210M, F250M, F300M, and F335M will exclude mid-redshift emission lines and allow for detection of more distinctive breaks.
-We expect that these data will provide robust observational constraints on the number density of $z>15$ galaxies and their rest-UV luminosities, colors, and sizes.
+Using medium-bands F162M, F182M, F210M, F250M, F300M, and F335M can exclude mid-redshift emission lines and allow for detection of more distinctive breaks.
+These data provide robust observational constraints on the number density of $z>15$ galaxies and their rest-UV luminosities, colors, and sizes \citep{Robertson24}

-Of course, these exceptionally deep images, up to 46 hours per filter and covering about 9 square arcminutes, will be of high value for the study of intermediate-redshift galaxies as well.
-To support this, the NIRCam instrument team will conduct NIRCam slitless spectroscopy in Cycle 3 in both the F356W and F444W filters, reaching up to 9 hr of on-source integration time.
+Of course, these exceptionally deep images, up to 46 hours per filter and covering about 9 square arcminutes, are of high value for the study of intermediate-redshift galaxies as well.
+JADES has conducted 5 NIRSpec MOS pointings on the JOF itself; these data will be presented in JADES Data Release 4 (Curtis-Lake et al., in prep; Scholtz et al., in prep.).
+An additional pointing using a novel ultra-high multiplex layout for the G235M and G395M grating was taken as part of program 3215 and will be presented in D'Eugenio et al.\ (in prep.).

+To augment this slit spectroscopy, the NIRCam instrument team conducted NIRCam slitless spectroscopy in Cycle 3 in the F322W2, F356W, and F444W filters, reaching up to 9 hr of on-source integration time.